Chrono-Tech/TimeV2/README.md

 yarn migrate:v0.6
 ```

-This will migrate the `LinkToken` contract to your locally deployed instance of Ganache blockchain.
+This will migrate the `TIME Token` contract to your locally deployed instance of Ganache blockchain.